microsoft/FluidFramework/packages/framework/aqueduct/README.md

 Consider a scenario where you want to create a random color generator.
 I could create a RequestHandler that when someone makes a request to the Container for `{url:"color"}` will intercept and return a custom `IResponse` of `{ status:200, type:"text/plain", value:"blue"}`.

 We use custom handlers to build the [Container Services](###Container-Service-Development) pattern.

-## Container Services

-### Orchestrator
-Orchestrator is designed to be a Container Service that allows loaded components